“A for-profit company with a non-profit’s soul”

 Our 22.5 MW solar field in Glynn County, Georgia has been operational since 2016.

-We have received our first licence for a grid-connected solar project in the PA controlled West Bank.
+We have received our first licence for a grid-connected solar project in the PA.
 This 6 MW solar PV project is located in Ramadeen south of Hebron.
 More projects are awaiting approval.

 South Sudan’s first solar PV project, Gigawatt Global has secured land for a 10 MW field.